Massive wave 'sets hemisphere record'

 The "eight-storey high" wave was generated by a deep low pressure system and 65-knot winds, said MetService senior oceanographer Dr Tom Durrant.

-"This is a very exciting event and to our knowledge it is largest wave ever recorded in the southern hemisphere," he told the BBC.
+"This is a very exciting event and to our knowledge it is the largest wave ever recorded in the southern hemisphere," he told the BBC.

 The buoy operates for 20 minutes every three hours.
 Dr Durrant said it was possible that even bigger waves were generated by the storm but not recorded.